Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

 Cockpit USA Admiral USN Peacoat

 Made from 80% wool and 20% nylon, this 32 oz. version of the WWII peacoat has been updated by the tailors at Cockpit USA for a more modern audience.
-The result is a sleeker silhouette that makes it extremely adaptable.
-The purists might bristle at the modern cut, but, for everybody else, this is a great and more-affordable option.
-They also offer a a leather version.
+The result is a sleeker silhouette that makes it stylishly adaptable.

 Mister Freedom Denim Peacoat

-If you, like us, frequently ask, “What if they made it of denim?”, Mister Freedom has your answer.
+If, like us, you frequently ask, “What if they made it of denim?”, Mister Freedom has your answer.

 Our favourite feature is the plentiful use of corduroy in the lining and on the chin strap.
 A great complement to the Japanese selvedge.